Skip to content

 Infant Feeding Volume Calculator

-Estimates the recommended daily milk or formula volume for infants based on body weight.
-Useful for parents and nurses when establishing or adjusting feeding schedules in the first months of life.
+Estimates the recommended daily milk or formula volume for healthy term infants using the 150 mL/kg/day guideline.
+Useful for parents and nurses establishing or adjusting bottle-feeding schedules in the first months of life.

 About this calculator